 Health & Wellness

 Cats’ eyes communicate affection and interest, but they also offer a front-row view into your pet's health.
-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff vet, shares how changes in your cat’s eyes, from pupil size to color, can signal when it’s time to see a vet.
+Dr. Aliya McCullough, Fetch’s on-staff vet, shares how changes in your cat’s eyes, from pupil size to color, can signal when it’s time to see a vet.

 Cat eyes come in many colors from shades of blue and green to brown and copper.
 Eye color is often linked to a cat’s breed — for example, blue eyes are common in Siamese cats.